Skip to content

 May 4, 2023, 10:57 am | Read time: 6 minutes

-Tiles Belong in the Bathroom?
-Think Again Tiles are making a stylish comeback, not just on walls and floors but also on furniture.
-The once-maligned tile table is getting a trendy update and is even suitable as a DIY project.
-At myHOMEBOOK, you’ll find inspiration for this new interior trend, along with tips on how to build your own tiled furniture.
+Tiles belong in the bathroom!
+Wrong, now they adorn not only walls and floors but also furniture again, and in a very tasteful way.
+The once-maligned tile table is currently experiencing a special update and is even suitable as a DIY project.
+At myHOMEBOOK, you’ll find the right inspiration for the new interior trend, as well as tips on how to build your own tile furniture.

 Who doesn’t know the tile table?
-It made history—more or less appealingly—especially in the ’70s to ’90s.
-Today, this piece of furniture from back then, primarily characterized by a beige-brown tile surface and a rustic oak wooden base, is considered quirky and outdated.
-It’s high time for an update!
-A current trend is emerging that proves small ceramic tiles can beautify not only floors and walls in bathrooms and kitchens but also completely reinterpret the tile table!
-We reveal everything about the new tile furniture trend and how you can build it yourself.
+It made history, more or less appealingly, especially in the ’70s to ’90s.
+Today, the piece of furniture from back then, primarily characterized by a beige-brown tile surface and a rustic oak wooden base, is considered quirky and outdated.
+Time for an update!
+A trend is currently emerging that proves the small ceramic tiles can not only beautify floors and walls in bathrooms and kitchens but also completely reinterpret the tile table!
+We reveal everything about the new tile furniture trend and how you can recreate it yourself.

 New Eye-Catcher: Tile Furniture